• 10.00am - 5.30pm

 Censorship of the press

-Unlike in France, Russia and Turkey, the British press was uncensored.
-But the British military establishment didn’t offer journalists any official recognition either, and those in authority regarded them with contempt.
-However, restrictions on journalists did not actually materialise until 1856, when Lieutenant-General Sir William Codrington set a precedent for managing journalists in future conflicts by introducing press censorship in the British camp.
+Unlike in France, Russia and Turkey, the press in Britain was uncensored.
+But the British military establishment offered journalists little official recognition, and those in authority regarded them with contempt.
+Restrictions on journalists formally materialised in 1856, when Lieutenant-General Sir William Codrington set a precedent for future conflicts by introducing press censorship within the British camp.

-Ironically, writing nearly 50 years later, Russell conceded that, ‘I am bound to say from my personal experience, that I consider control and supervision of young camp correspondents in war-time to be very necessary in civilised countries.’
+Ironically, writing nearly 50 years later, Russell conceded: ‘I am bound to say from my personal experience, that I consider control and supervision of young camp correspondents in war-time to be very necessary in civilised countries.’

 ‘We regret to learn that Lord Raglan and Marshal de St Arnaud have come to the resolution of preventing, as far as they can, the transmission of news from the seat of the war.’